In US, a virus-era Ramadan presents obstacles, opportunities

 CHICAGO: JUMANA AZAM, 33

-On Ramadan’s first day, respiratory therapist Jumana Azam slept through her alarm for suhoor.
-She had come home at 2 a.m. from an odd shift at the hospital.
-Still, when she woke up, she set her intention to fast, ignoring the doubts of whether she’d be able to keep it throughout the day.

-Then she changed back into scrubs and left to start another shift in the ICU of Rush University Medical Center.
+On the first night of Ramadan, respiratory therapist Jumana Azam stayed up through suhoor and only slept after making the prayer at dawn.
+She had come home at 2 a.m. from an odd shift in the ICU of Rush University Medical Center.

 As Chicago experienced a surge of COVID-19 patients in early April, Azam’s days quickly turned into 16-hour shifts, with barely a break to eat or make one of the five daily prayers.